yugabyte/yugabyte-db/docs/content/latest/admin/yb-tserver.md

 #### --flagfile

-Specifies the file to load options (or flags) from.
+Specifies the file to load the configuration options (or flags) from.
+The configuration settings, or flags, must be in the same format as supported by the command line options.

 #### --version